 - If staff gets a raise, the good feeling lasts one week – converse: long-lasting resentment if they don’t get a raise

 - Tell staff at least 7 positives for every one negative

-As data visualization thought leader, she has created figures, animation, and imagery for publications and presentations.
-Terri runs two companies: TLarsenPhD.com and Paneless Window Cleaning.
+Terri Larsen – As data visualization thought leader, she has created figures, animation, and imagery for publications and presentations.
+Terri runs three companies: TLarsenPhD.com, Paneless Window Cleaning, and Larsen Livery & Transfer Co.
 Terri earned a Ph.D. degree in biochemistry from the University of California, Los Angeles (UCLA), Master’s degree in molecular biology from San Diego State University, and Bachelor of Science degree in biochemistry from the University of California, Davis.

 About Coast Women in Business

 Coast Women in Business supports the business community on the Mendocino coast.
 We meet monthly to foster entrepreneurship and professional development on the Mendocino Coast and beyond.
 Membership fees are $50 annually or $10 per drop-in meeting.